veit/jupyter-tutorial/docs/productive/cite/software.rst

        :alt: Popup on the landing page of a GitHub repository with the possibility to export ADA and BibTex formats.

+     When registering a DOI via Zenodo the ``CITATION.cff`` file in the GitHub repository is also be used.

     .. seealso::
        * `GitHub Docs: About CITATION files
          <https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/about-citation-files>`_